-Note: Subordination requests will not be consider unless all documents are receive.
-It is the responsibility of the sender to make sure all documents are submit accordingly.
-The review process can take up to fourteen (14) business days before a subordination request is approve.
+Note: Subordination requests will not be considered unless all documents are received.
+It is the responsibility of the sender to make sure all documents are submitted accordingly.
+The review process can take up to fourteen business days before a subordination request is approve.